franapoli/signed-ks-test/README.md

 * Give the possibility to set the maximum combined size of the two samples for exact computation of the p-values in the two-samples test.
 In the original ks.test, p-values for samples whose sizes product is > 10,000 are approximated.
 In case approximation is used, ks.test.2 throws a warning.
-In ks.test, for some reason, a warning is always thrown when p-values are not computed exactly, **but** in the case of too large samples.
+In ks.test a warning is always thrown when p-values are not computed exactly, **but** when the cause is samples size.

-# Example
+# Examples
 ## With original ks.test:
 ```
 > ks.test(1:10, 11:100)$statistic